Don’t believe that there has ever been such an urge to write so instantly since beginning this blog.

 Your feelings towards the pain need to alter for it to pass.
 The weather never remains the same forever, the storm will come and go – you must feel it, welcome it, and then one day you will soon be in the clear blue skies, able to face up to what is in front of you.

 This is such a hard lesson to tell yourself, which I really am battling relentlessly to do.
-In a world so fast pace and full of pressure, the want to speedily reach your goals is never ending.
-However these constant deadlines come keen.
+In a world so fast paced and full of pressure, the want to speedily reach your goals is never-ending.
+However, these constant deadlines come keen.
 To be honest we will not ever really make it to eternal happiness in life.
 Our lives are a continuous journey, always evolving and learning.
 But the key is to keep going on regardless.

 So to turn back to the wizarding world for a moment; I have the hidden magic inside to release what is holding me back, I have the wand to help banish out my dementors and demons.
 Only time will show this, I just have to believe.